furkanonder/python-0.9.1/README.md

 - Removed `strerror.c`.
 - Removed `pgenheaders.h`.
 - Removed `assert.h` as its functionality is now provided by the standard library `<assert.h>`.
+- Removed `sigtype.h` and replaced its macro with explicit `void` return type for signal handlers.

 ## Moved
 - Moved license texts from the source code to the `LICENSE` file.